 Quads on the Greek islands are like bikes in Amsterdam.
 You can basically find a quad rental on every corner.
 They are actually really crucial for getting around the islands.

 Please notice that wearing a helmet is mandatory!
 Even if the rental doesn’t give you a helmet you pay the fine when driving without one.
-Always make sure to always ask for it (it doesn’t cost any extra money).
-Also, the first store we rented a quad at actually gave us really bad quads, so make sure to read some reviews first.
+Always make sure to always ask for it (it usually doesn’t cost any extra money).
+The first store we rented a quad at actually gave us really bad quads and no helmets at all, so make sure to read some reviews first.

 Lastly, how can you even borrow a quad?
 Borrowing a quad shouldn’t be a problem if you have a valid drivers license.
 You usually don’t need to worry about how long you’ve had it already.
-They just care about whether you have one or not.
+The rentals just care about whether you have one or not.

 #3 How to book a ferry

 Ferries are the name of the game when doing island hopping.
-Before taking off to explore Greece, we actually didn’t really know whether we should get the tickets online or at the harbours.
+Before taking off to explore Greece, we didn’t know whether we should get the tickets online or at the harbours.

 The answer: I would get them there.
 So the prices are basically the same if you get them there and it is a lot easier and more flexible to buy them right before departure.
 A lot of ferries are departing from the islands daily, so don’t worry about them being sold out.